John Franklin: 1845: Northwest Passage expedition

 At one point, ten British and two American ships, USS Advance and USS Rescue, headed for the Arctic.
 Eventually, more ships and men were lost looking for Franklin than in the expedition itself.
 Ballads such as "Lady Franklin's Lament", commemorating Lady Franklin's search for her lost husband, became popular.

 In the summer of 1850, several expeditions, including three from England as well as one from the United States, joined in the search.
 They converged off the east coast of Beechey Island, where the first relics of the Franklin expedition were found, including the gravesites of three of Franklin's crewmen.
 Many presumed Franklin was still alive, and he was promoted to Rear-Admiral of the Blue in October 1852, an example of an unintentional posthumous promotion.

 In 1854, the Scottish explorer John Rae, while surveying the Boothia Peninsula for the Hudson's Bay Company, discovered the true fate of the Franklin party from talking to Inuit hunters.
 He was told both ships had become icebound, and the men had tried to reach safety on foot but had succumbed to cold, and some had resorted to cannibalism.
+Forensic evidence of cut marks on the skeletal remains of crew members found on King William Island during the late 20th century somewhat supported the Inuit accounts of reported cannibalism.

 Rae's report to the Admiralty was leaked to the press, which led to widespread revulsion in Victorian society, enraged Franklin's widow, and condemned Rae to ignominy.
 Lady Franklin's efforts to eulogise her husband, with support from the British Establishment, led to a further 25 searches over the next four decades, none of which would add much further information of note regarding Franklin and his men, but contributed hugely to the mapping of the Arctic.

 In the mid-1980s, Owen Beattie, a University of Alberta professor of anthropology, began a 10-year series of scientific studies that showed that the Beechey Island crew had most likely died of pneumonia and perhaps tuberculosis.
 Toxicological reports indicated that lead poisoning was also a possible factor.

-In 1997, more than 140 years after his report, Dr. Rae's account was finally vindicated; cut marks caused by blades were discovered on the bones of some of the crew found on King William Island, strongly suggested that conditions had become so dire that some crew members resorted to cannibalism.
+In 1997, more than 140 years after his report, Dr. Rae's account was finally vindicated; cut marks caused by blades were discovered on the bones of some of the crew found on King William Island, strongly suggesting that conditions had become so dire that some crew members resorted to cannibalism.
 Evidence suggestive of breakage and boiling of bones, characteristic of efforts to extract marrow, was subsequently identified.
-It appeared from these studies that a combination of bad weather, years locked in ice, poisoned food, botulism, starvation, and disease including scurvy, had killed everyone in the Franklin party.
+It appeared from these studies that a combination of bad weather, years locked in ice, poisoned food, botulism, starvation, and disease, including scurvy, had killed everyone in the Franklin party.
 In October 2009, marine archaeologist Robert Grenier outlined recent discoveries of sheet metal and copper which have been recovered from 19th-century Inuit hunting sites.
 Grenier firmly believes these pieces of metal once belonged to the Terror and formed the protective plating of the ship's hull.

 A quote from the British newspaper The Guardian states: